 Annual Florida Chapter Awards and Scholarships

-Roger Rottmann Memorial Scholarship – (nominate by 01 Mar 2019) awarded annually to a deserving fisheries student in memory of Roger Rottmann a fisheries researcher from the University of Florida and a dedicated member of the Florida Chapter.
+Roger Rottmann Memorial Scholarship – (apply by 01 Mar 2019) awarded annually to deserving fisheries students in memory of Roger Rottmann a fisheries researcher from the University of Florida and a dedicated member of the Florida Chapter.

 Outstanding Achievement Award – (nominate by 01 Mar 2019) recognizes individuals for singular accomplishments and contributions to fisheries, aquatic sciences, and the Florida Chapter.
 The award aims to honor individuals for distinct contributions to the fisheries profession and enhancing the visibility of the Chapter.
 The Outstanding Achievement Award is the highest honor Florida AFS may bestow upon an individual member or collaborating group.
 Candidates will be evaluated according to the following criteria:

 - Original ideas, viewpoints, or data which contributed to fisheries management or our understanding of aquatic resources

 - An original fishery research or management program of statewide importance

 - Activities in public education and outreach that have statewide impacts